 Springer formally worked as a news director, reporter and intern at IPR.
 Her series "Irredeemable," about Michigan juvenile lifers and the state's resentencing process, received a 2017 first place national PRNDI award and a regional Edward R. Murrow award.
 Her stories "Irredeemable, episode 3: Tortured choice," "Grandmother's letter from the Holocaust" and "Behind bars, transformation through poetry" have also recieved national awards.
 You can hear her stories on NPR, the Michigan Public Radio Network, WHYY's "The Pulse" and National Native News.

-She has an undergraduate degree in International Studies from Earlham College.
+Morgan has an undergraduate degree in International Studies from Earlham College.
 After graduating, she did a stint as the constituent services coordinator for the Massachusetts Attorney General's Office before leaving to work at a garden center.
-In 2014, she went to the Salt Institute for Documentary Studies, bringing her briefly back to her home state of Maine.
+In 2014, she went to the Salt Institute for Documentary Studies to study radio and documentary film, bringing her briefly back to her home state of Maine.